- What types of goals can be set up in Google Analytics?

-How to set up goals in Google Analytics?
+- How to set goals in Google Analytics: practical tips

-How to set up goals in Google Analytics Web analytics
+- How to import set goals to Google Ads?

 Goals in Google Analytics is one of the most powerful tools with which you can set up tracking of any criterion: from the number of visitors who are interested in a video on any page of a web resource, to the number of those who placed the product in the basket.